 We use customized searches to yield the most relevant eBay (U.S.) listings within a category.
 In general, Auctions must have at least one Bid, while Fixed Price items must have at least one Watcher.
 We don’t manually screen each listing, so irrelevant listings may slip in or we may miss an item that should be there.
 If you see either, please let us know!

 - Update frequency

-We update the listings several times a day (about every two hours), but bids shown are not up to the minute.
+We update the listings throughout the day, but bids shown may not be up to the minute.
 For the very latest price on a particular Auction item, click on a listing to go directly to the actual eBay auction.

 - Caveat emptor